MIT 6.828 JOS Lab 1 Report

 We can examine memory using GDB's x command.
 The GDB manual has full details, but for now, it is enough to know that the command x/Nx ADDR prints N words of memory at ADDR.
 (Note that both '

-'s in the command are lowercase.)
+x's in the command are lowercase.)
 Warning: The size of a word is not a universal standard.
 In GNU assembly, a word is two bytes (the 'w' in xorw, which stands for word, means 2 bytes).Reset the machine (exit QEMU/GDB and start them again).
 Examine the 8 words of memory at 0x00100000 at the point the BIOS enters the boot loader, and then again at the point the boot loader enters the kernel.
 Why are they different?
 What is there at the second breakpoint?
 (You do not really need to use QEMU to answer this question.
 Just think.)

-, so that memory is empty.
-Then after the bootloader loading the kernel, 0x0010000
+When entering the bootloader, nothing has yet been loaded in 0x0010000, so that memory is empty.
+Then after the bootloader loading the kernel, 0x0010000 and onwards contain the first several instructions of the kernel.

 Part 3: The Kernel